HomeSpan/ZephyrVentHood/README.md

 * a press of the fan button turns on the fan to low speed; or
 * a press of the light button turns on the light to high brightness.

-Pressing the light button when the light is already on cycles the brightness from high → medium → low → off, and then back to high.
-Pressing the fan button when the fan is already running cycles the speed from low → medium → high, and then back to low.  **There is *no* off setting when pressing the fan button**.
+Pressing the light button when the light is already on cycles the brightness high → medium → low → off, and then back to high.
+Pressing the fan button when the fan is already running cycles the speed low → medium → high, and then back to low.  **There is *no* off setting when pressing the fan button**.
 Instead, to turn the fan off, you need to press the power button.
 But that also turns off the light, which leads to a linkage between the fan and light that is more complex than the idealized standalone Fan and Light Bulb Service in HomeKit.
 For example, if the fan is off *and* the light is off, the fan comes on when you press the power button.
 But if the light is already on and you press the power button, the light turns off, and nothing happens to the fan.

 A second complication is that the Zephyr only allows you to cycle through speeds and brightness levels.
 There is no remote control command that directs the Zephyr to set the fan to a specific speed or the light to a specific brightness.